 Fast Facts about Mardi Gras

-Note: The sunning acrylic artwork on the upper left corner of the featured image is from the very talented self-taught Cajun French artist from New Orleans, Lauren Marie Breaux.
+Note: The sunning acrylic artwork in the upper left corner of the featured image is from the very talented, self-taught Cajun French artist Lauren Marie Breaux from New Orleans.
 Lauren Marie relocated her family, art, and self to Albuquerque, New Mexico.
-Follow her art work here.
+Follow her artwork here.

 Learn more about Louisiana.